JetBrains/intellij-sdk-docs/tutorials/editor_basics/editor_events.md

 title: 3.
 Handling Editor Events
 ---

-The following set of tutorials is meant to be an introduction to actions activated by editor events IntelliJ IDEA SDK provides a set of embedded mechanisms for handling events related to the Editor.
+The following set of tutorials is meant to be an introduction to actions activated by editor events.
+The IntelliJ Platform SDK provides a set of callbacks for handling events related to the Editor.

 [Source code](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/editor_basics)